 Waking up and immediately dreaming about going back to sleep.
 A nightmare many of us relive on daily basis.
-Today we’re as diving as deep as deep sleep can get to explore the nighttime regeneration theory, counting down till the fully restorative practice begins.
+Today we’re diving as deep as deep sleep can get to explore the nighttime regeneration theory, counting down till the fully restorative practice begins.

 Waking up to life